gautam6023/new-learnings/docker/docker-image/README.md

+# Build a docker image and push it to docker hub

 - Lets say we have a simple node.js server with express, now let’s create a docker image for that.
 - First delete node_modules or add it in docker ignore file
 - create a Dockerfile => see docker file